avocadosec/xepherus.github.io/_posts/2019-10-18-Vulnhub-Brainpan-1.markdown

 ![](/images/brainpan-1/27.jpg)
 ![](/images/brainpan-1/28.jpg)

 The 'manual' option definitely seems interesting.
-When it is passed in, it appears to land in something similar to 'less'.
-According to the man page for 'less' you can run bash commands while it is open by prepending '!' before a command.
+When it is passed in, it appears to land in a man page for the given argument.
+A majority of pagers such as 'man', 'less', and 'more' allow you to run bash commands while it is open by prepending '!' before a command.
 Knowing this, we can try to run a command like `!/bin/bash`.
 ![](/images/brainpan-1/29.jpg)